indocon7ext/Eth-Bulk-Send/README.md

 ---

-## 💡 Future Improvements
-- ✅ Batch processing for faster transactions
-- ✅ Improved error handling
-- ⏳ Web interface for easier use

----

 ### **🔗 Contribute**
 Feel free to submit a pull request or open an issue if you find bugs or want to improve this script!